Purr-ide Post: Are Gay Cats a Thing?

 This picture is the equivalent of a Playboy to some cats.
 Photo by Howard Bouche

-Regardless of the reasoning behind the sexual encounters, cat reproductive strategies differ greatly from that of humans.
+Whether a sexual encounter is between two same sex or two opposite sex cats, cat reproductive strategies differ greatly from humans.
 It’s more typical of female cats who are in heat to go find many, many tomcats (unneutered male cats) to mate with.
 In fact, even within the same litter, there may be multiple fathers.

 A clowder of different colored kittens on a white background.